 Another less commonly heard and mentioned song from an obscure film.
 But the song is reasonably good, thanks to Asha Bhosle.
 A male voice also hums in between, difficult to identify.
 Jabeen Jalil trying to attract young Shammi Kapoor, with the sensuous song.
 The beach with its rocks and waves, provides a good background.

 To end today’s list, I have one of my favourites from 1970s.

 10. Zindagi Kaisi Hai Paheli – Anand (1971) Manna Dey & Chorus / Salil Choudhary – Yogesh

 No one can miss this, on a beach songs list.
 Picturised on Juhu Beach (which used to be much less crowded that time), it portrays the beach to its full extent.
 The song is famous for its meaningful and captivating lyrics, and of course the beach with sea waves slowly folding on the shore.
 Nothing more to say!

 (I intend to return with a similar post, but with the songs from later films.)

 Mehfil Mein Meri, claims no credit for any image posted on this site.
 Images on this blog are posted to make the text interesting.
 The images and screenshots are the copyright of their original owners.
-The song links are from YouTube and have been used here only for the music lovers.
-The copyright of these songs rests with the respective owners.
+The song links are shared from YouTube and Dailymotion and have been used here only for the convenience of music lovers.
+The copyright of these songs rests with the respective owners, producers and music companies.